 In January 2008, then-judicial chief Ayatollah Mahmoud Hashemi Shahroudi decided that public executions, in the future, would be carried out, “only with his approval and based on social necessities.”
 In fact, public executions decreased in 2008, when there were no less than 30 public hangings, of which 16 took place after Shahroudi’s decree, while no less than 12 people were hanged in public places in 2009, compared to at least 110 people who were publicly executed in 2007.

 However, since the 2009 post-election protests in Iran, the number of executions, particularly public executions, has risen dramatically.
 In 2010, at least 19 people were hanged publicly.
 In 2011, public executions have more than tripled, with at least 65 people being executed in public.
 In 2012 there were at least 60 public executions.
 In 2013, at least 59 public executions were held.

 At least 57 people were hanged in public in 2015 and at least 31 people were hanged in public in 2016, 28 announced by official sources.

 Death penalty for juvenile offenders

-Executions of child offenders continued into 2015, in open violation of two international treaties to which it is party, the ICCPR and the CRC, both of which outlaw the execution of people who had committed their crimes when they were under the age of 18.
-At least 3 juvenile offenders were hanged in 2015, including a woman (all for murder cases, 2 for drug and 1 for sodomy and none of which were reported by official Iranian sources).
-At least 17 juvenile offenders were hanged in 2014.
+Executions of child offenders continued into 2016, in open violation of two international treaties to which it is party, the ICCPR and the CRC, both of which outlaw the execution of people who had committed their crimes when they were under the age of 18.
+At least 5 juvenile offenders were hanged in 2016 (2 for murder cases, 2 for drug and 1 for sodomy and none of which were reported by official Iranian sources).
+At least 17 juvenile offenders were hanged in 2014 and 3 in 2015.